Download Full Text (1.0 MB)

 Conclusion: Implementing a group of 4 bedside RN’s interested in improving CLABSI rates in the ICU has been effective in decreasing the incidence of CLABSI on the units.
 Change was affected by educating staff via short videos, posting scrub the hub signage and central line education in patient rooms, implementing saline flush orders during MDRs, the addition of new products keeping the dialysis catheter a closed system and requiring return demonstrations of proper dialysis access.
 Use of incentives helped to bring about compliance and rewards staff for their excellent work.

 Presenting Author: Alisa Bowman RN, CCRN, Nurse Quality Leader for Infection Prevention, Swedish Medical Center, FH ICU

 Institute for Healthcare Improvement (IHI) Forum on Quality Improvement in Healthcare

 Orlando, FL, United States

 Bowman, Alisa; Bartlett, Christine; Gattis, Sarah; Hartmann, Staci; LeSage, Eddie; Mosher, Heidi; Picket, Joya; and Potts, Sarah, "CLABSI Rangers: A Team Approach to Extinguishing CLABSI" (2018).
-Presentations, Posters, Etc..
+Books, Presentations, Posters, Etc..
 14.